gcallah/BookReviews/morrison.md

 practical action, and hardly like a cult adhering to some dogma.
 But this doesn't stop Morrison from referring to them as "apostles" (45).

-In his chapter in titled “Judgment,“ Morrison Rights, the final “return to gold“ plan actually implemented, “Norman‘s regime overturned centuries of practice and scuttled several of the old regime‘s most salient features... so far from being driven by nostalgia, Churchhill ‘returned’ to a reformed, modernized gold standard...”
+In his chapter in titled "Judgment," Morrison Rights, the final "return to gold" plan actually implemented, "Norman's regime overturned centuries of practice and scuttled several of the old regime's most salient features... so far from being driven by nostalgia, Churchhill 'returned' to a reformed, modernized gold standard..."
 (269)

-He concludes “the return to gold was the wrong choice...
-But at the time, it was the best choice given the theory and the evidence available” (270).
-Morrison‘s problem here is that he is too good of a historian to really believe all his verbiage about “dogma“ and “orthodoxy“ and so on: when he looks at the actual evidence, he has to admit that the actors were actually trying new things that lined up with the best evidence available to them.
+He concludes "the return to gold was the wrong choice...
+But at the time, it was the best choice given the theory and the evidence available" (270).
+Morrison's problem here is that he is too good of a historian to really believe all his verbiage about "dogma" and "orthodoxy" and so on: when he looks at the actual evidence, he has to admit that the actors were actually trying new things that lined up with the best evidence available to them.

+In discussing the plan finally adopted for "returning to gold," Morrison notes that Churchill, like Norman,  "did not buy... the orthodoxy's bogeyman concerns about the need to shackle the 'wicked chancellor.'"
+So the failure of a plan that rejected orthodox gold standard thinking is supposed to show... the shortcomings of orthodox gold standard thinking?

+Britain departed from "the" gold standard during World War I, then, as Morrison shows us, returned to a vastly modified gold standard after the war.
+The return was a disaster.
+But there are at least three possible conclusions to draw from
+this:

+1. Returning to gold *at all* was a mistake;
+2. Returning to gold the way it was done was a mistake.
+3. *Leaving* the gold standard was a mistake.

+Morrison handles 2. by giving indications as to why he thinks returning to the pre-war practices would not have worked.
+But he never considers 3. at all.
+But it is not in the least obvious that the war could not have been financed differently, and the pain of withdrawing from fiat inflation might have been avoided by not having it in the first place.
+And Morrison does not help his case for being a sober judge of the right course by his repeated referral to those who would argue for 3. as "gold bugs."

+Any discipline we attempt to put on government financing will depend upon the government adhering to that discipline.
+Fiat regime is not subject to the same sort of problems that a commodity standard is.
+But it is certainly subject to problems, such as the fact that it can be used to generate a continual transfer of wealth from the working class to the investing class, and can leave to catastrophic hyper inflations, like we have seen in Germany, Hungary, Zimbabwe, and other countries.

 While Morrison stretches his religious analogies to the breaking point, when it comes to Brexit, he kicks things off already beyond the breaking point.
-He clearly doesn’t like the gold standard, and clearly doesn’t like Brexit, so why not contend that they are, in some sense, the same sort of thing?
+He clearly doesn't like the gold standard, and clearly doesn't like Brexit, so why not contend that they are, in some sense, the same sort of thing?
 Well, because in one case Britain returned to an international institutional arrangement at the behest of all most all its elite opinion makers, well in the other case